teaddict/programming-examples/README.md

 # programming-examples

-all programming codes and examples about learning c & java
+all programming codes and examples about learning C & JAVA they are simply for understanding.